12 Études dans tous les tons mineurs, op.39 & Other Piano Works

 The scope of expressions in his music may not be quite as wide as with Chopin’s or Liszt’s (some may find that it takes some effort to get used to this music).
 Also, the length of his pieces (let alone a performance of an entire series of his compositions) may scare off some listeners.
 On top of that, if the artist isn’t really on top of the technical demands imposed by these compositions (see above), this music may degenerate into a monotonous stream of virtuosic, if not chaotic noise (I’m not implying that this is the case with the recordings above!).

-On the above recordings of the “12 Études dans tous les tons mineurs”, op.39
+Performances of the “12 Études dans tous les tons mineurs”, op.39

 Who has Recorded op.39?